-1. This document sets out the details of a requirement that certain research outputs should be made open-access to be eligible for submission to the post-2014 Research Excellence Framework (REF).
+1. This document sets out the details of a requirement that certain research outputs should be made open-access to be eligible for submission to the next Research Excellence Framework (REF).
 This requirement will apply to journal articles and conference proceedings accepted for publication after 1 April 2016.

-4. There are a number of exceptions to the various requirements that will be automatically allowed by the policy.
+4. There are a number of exceptions to the various requirements that will be allowed by the policy.
 These exceptions cover circumstances where deposit was not possible, or where open access to deposited material could not be achieved within the policy requirements.
 These exceptions will allow institutions to achieve near-total compliance, but the post-2014 REF will also include a mechanism for considering any other exceptional cases where an output could not otherwise meet the requirements.

 5. Higher education institutions are now advised to implement processes and procedures to comply with this policy, which may include using a combination of the ‘green’ and ‘gold’ routes to open access.
 Institutions can achieve full compliance without incurring any additional publication costs through article processing charges.
-We will be working closely with Jisc to support repositories in implementing this policy, and will issue further information on this work in due course.